Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: The ECHO–MIMIC Framework

 To summarize, we use ECHO to discover \emph{what} to do and MIMIC to discover \emph{how} to get people to do it.
 This coupling turns a challenging ISP into a chain of WSPs whose outputs are deployable, i.e., communicate $M^{*}_i$ to each agent to induce adoption of $\hat{H}^{*}_{G,i}$.
-Full prompt templates for the stages, LLM roles, operators, and personas are given in Appendix \ref{app:prompt_templates}.
+Full prompt templates for the stages, LLM roles, operators, and personas for the farm domain are given in Appendix \ref{app:prompt_templates}.